0xideas/sequifier/README.md

 |1|732|"medium"|14.4|...|
 |...|...|...|...|...|

-There are four standalone commands within sequifier: `make`, `preprocess`, `train` and `infer`. `make` sets up a new sequifier project in a new folder, `preprocess` preprocesses the data from the input format into subsequences of a fixed length, `train` trains a model on the preprocessed data, and `infer` generates outputs from data in the preprocessed format and outputs it in the initial input format.
+There are five standalone commands within sequifier: `make`, `preprocess`, `train`, `infer` and `hyperparameter-search`. `make` sets up a new sequifier project in a new folder, `preprocess` preprocesses the data from the input format into subsequences of a fixed length, `train` trains a model on the preprocessed data, `infer` generates outputs from data in the preprocessed format and outputs it in the initial input format, and `hyperparameter-search` executes multiple training runs to find optimal configurations.

 The input data can be a single csv or parquet file, or a folder of csv or parquet files.
 The preprocessing output can be a csv or parquet file *per split*, or a folder of multiple torch tensor (pt) files *per split*.
 The training step does not output any data files (it outputs model files and logs).
 The inference output can be a single csv or parquet file, or a folder of csv and parquet files.
 In general, it is recommended to store every step as a single file if the initial input is a single file, and a folder of files if the initial data is a folder of files.
 For the folder "flow", the preprocessing step write format has to be "pt".